 Green River Marina has everything you need for a day of fun on the lake, and you can relax right in the middle of the water at one of the floating cabins.
 These houseboats-turned-cabins are ideal for a summer getaway in Kentucky and give you access to the water like no other place can.
 Would you want to spend the night in a floating cabin?
 Have you been to Green River Lake?
 Let us know in the comments and tag any friends who would rent the cabin with you!

+For more information about the marina, the floating cabins, and to make reservations, be sure to visit the Green River Marina website, and take a peek at all of the amazing activities offered here on the Green River Lake-Visit Campbellsville Facebook page.
 You can also camp right on the lake and enjoy the beach of Green River Lake, thanks to Green River Lake State Park.
 Learn more about the park and other waterfront camping options in our previous article here.